We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 As long time readers know well, multigenerational and aging in place options are favorite themes for me.
 I am always on the lookout for great ones to use for or share with my family as well as for my real estate clients.
 They can be tough to find in some areas and at some times.
 But right now, sweet multigenerational homes with great aging in place options seem to be abounding everywhere, including my sweet home town of Roseville CA in the Sacramento area!

-I don’t know about you but I enjoy looking at photos of homes.
-It’s fun to “tour them” virtually.
-And it can give us great ideas to implement in our own homes or down the road when we may be house hunting due to multigenerational needs.
+I don’t know about you but I enjoy looking at photos and descriptions of homes.
+It’s fun to get great ideas to implement in our own homes or down the road when we may be house hunting due to multigenerational needs.
 This home is in West Roseville CA and it would be a fun delight for grandkids and grandparents alike, don’t you think?
 Starting with floors that are easy to clean.
 Always nice with those cute grandkids, don’t you think?

 This home has one of my favorite features – a bedroom and full bathroom downstairs which is a huge help for senior parents, whether they live with you or use it when visiting.
 But that’s not all!
 It has SIX bedrooms AND 4.5 bathrooms (including a walk-in shower – always helpful for elderly parents).
 Awesome options for a variety of needs – whether you are upsizing due to family needs, working from your home (in which case you have at least two terrific office choices), and more.

 Wander out into the back yard and you’ll discover plenty of room for all sorts of fun activities.
-My grandkids and I used to play ball tag in a yard this big and it was glorious.
-They could run and run and have a blast. it got ALL their wiggles out (well, most of them, anyway. 🙂 ).
-And at this house, if there are still wiggles, I bet that solar-heated built-in swimming pool would take care of them quite nicely.
+My grandkids and I used to play ball tag in a yard of a similar size and it was glorious.
+They could run and run and have a blast.
+It got ALL their wiggles out (well, most of them, anyway. 🙂 ).
+And at this house, if there are still wiggles, I bet the solar-heated built-in swimming pool would take care of them quite nicely.
 Did I mention the “piece de resistance!”
 A very cool two-story fort / play structure.
 Awesome!

 You might be asking, why does one need a park when this house is like living in your own park?
 It’s still nice to have parks nearby as a way of meeting neighbors and new playmates, having a lovely place to take long walks (especially delightful right now with the weather so balmy), and having extra room for a large get-together.
 When I was a kid, we used to have family reunions with one side of our family every year.
 When there was just a handful of us, it was easy to host in anyone’s home.
 By the time the kids had kids and our gatherings were about 50+, we all especially appreciated the park that was right next door to one of my aunts and uncles.
 This park isn’t quite next door but it’s only .02 miles away!
 Quite nice to add some extra space if you needed it.
 And as so many of us know, when you have multigenerational families living together, you may need it much more than you think. 🙂